pmuellr/cf-node-hello/README.md

 also be used as the subdomain of the host name for this app.

-The reason `-bob` was added is that apps are somewhat globally defined, and so two users won't be able to deploy the same named app within a CloudFoundry site (not quite, but *it's complicated*).
+The reason `-bob` was added is that apps are somewhat globally defined, and so two users won't be able to deploy the same named app within a Cloud Foundry site (not quite, but *it's complicated*).
 So,
 **use a unique suffix on `cf-node-hello` for the "name"**.